tastyigniter/docs/customize/components.md

 ## Introduction

 Components implements content and features that extend your TastyIgniter website.
-They can be added, removed, and rearranged from **Design > Themes > Editor** in the Administration Panel.
+They can be added, removed, and rearranged from _Design > Themes > Editor_ in the admin area.

-Other than displaying HTML markup on a page, components can implement the handling of [AJAX requests](../advanced/ajax-request).
+Other than displaying HTML markup on a page, components can handle [AJAX requests](../advanced/ajax-request).

 In this section, you'll learn the basics of building, registering and rendering both [Igniter](../customize/components#theme-component) and [Livewire](#livewire-component) components within a TastyIgniter application.
-Starting with version 4, Livewire components are not fully supported.
-You can register these using the `registerComponents` method and attach them into your site via the Admin Interface, just like the Theme components.
+Starting with version 4, you can use Livewire components within your theme layouts or pages.
+You can register both Igniter and Livewire components using the `registerComponents` method and attach them into your pages or layouts via the Admin Interface.

 ## Livewire Component